-Equity-based compensation is measured at the grant date for all equity-based awards made to employees and non-employees based on the fair value of the awards and is recognized as expense on a straight-line basis over the requisite service period, which is generally the vesting period.
-The Company has elected to recognize the actual forfeitures by reducing the equity-based compensation expense in the same period as the forfeitures occur.
+Equity-based compensation is based on the grant date fair value of all equity-based awards made to employees and non-employees and is recognized as expense on a straight-line basis over the requisite service period, which is generally the vesting period.
+We have elected to recognize the actual forfeitures by reducing the equity-based compensation expense in the same period as the forfeitures occur.

-The Company estimated the fair value of the stock options using the Black-Scholes option pricing model, which requires the input of objective and subjective assumptions.
-Certain assumptions used, including the fair value of the Company's common stock prior to the time of the initial public offering and stock price volatility, represent management's estimates and involve inherent uncertainties and the application of management's judgment.
+We estimate the fair value of the stock options using the Black-Scholes option pricing model, which requires the input of objective and subjective assumptions.
+Certain assumptions used, including the fair value of our common stock prior to the time of the initial public offering and stock price volatility, represent management's estimates and involve inherent uncertainties and the application of management's judgment.
 As a result, if factors change and management uses different assumptions, equity-based compensation expense could be materially different for future awards.

-We classify equity-based compensation in our consolidated statements of operations and comprehensive (income) loss in the same manner in which the award recipient's payroll costs are classified or in which the award recipient's service payments are classified.
+We classify equity-based compensation in our consolidated statements of operations and comprehensive loss in the same manner in which the award recipient's payroll costs are classified or in which the award recipient's service payments are classified.